 Location: 3350 Sandy Way, South Lake Tahoe (near the Safeway)

 This brewery is like your cozy neighborhood bar.
 They are dog-friendly and they have good pub grub like taco salads, artichoke dip and french dip sandwiches.
 Their most popular beers are the Pop White and the Bureaucracy IPA.
-But they are always doing seasonal brews.
+But they are always doing seasonal brews and have quite a few sours on tap.
 And, if they have an open slot in the brewing schedule, they will try weird experiments, like the “milk beer” made with lactic acid.
 So, be sure to ask about the specials.

 The Brewery at Lake Tahoe